Study smarter with Fiveable

 How does the Memphis creation myth's emphasis on thought and speech represent a theological departure from the Heliopolis myth's physical creation process?

-Compare and contrast how the Heliopolis and Hermopolis myths treat the concept of chaos: is it something to be overcome or something that contributes to creation?
+Compare how the Heliopolis and Hermopolis myths treat the concept of chaos: is it something to be overcome, or something that contributes to creation?

-If an FRQ asked you to explain how creation myths reflected political power in ancient Egypt, which two cult centers would provide the strongest contrasting examples, and why?
+If you were asked to explain how creation myths reflected political power in ancient Egypt, which two cult centers would provide the strongest contrasting examples, and why?